imanghafoori1/laravel-widgetize/README.md

 `But only if it is Not already cached` or the `protected $cacheLifeTime` is set to 0.
 If the widget HTML output is already in the cache it prints out the HTML without executing `data` method (hence avoids performing database queries or even rendering the blade file.)

+>Note that it executes the widget code `Lazily`.
+Meaning that the widget's data method `public function data(){` is hit only and only after the widget object is forced to be rendered in the blade file like this: `{!! $widgetObj !!}`, So for example if you comment out `{!! $widgetObj !!}` from your blade file then all database queries will be disabled automatically.
+No need to comment out the controller codes anymore...